 Have a Graphic Made For You

 If you don't make your own or have them made already, there are many resources and places to get images made.
-Hiring a freelancer off the web or fiverr.com.
-Fiverr is a great resource where all task are 5 dollars, and you can a whole lot done with.
+Hire a freelancer off the web or fiverr.com.
+Fiverr is a great resource where all task are 5 dollars, and you can have a whole lot done.

 Make sure your image pops out and is easy to look at.
 It needs to be at least 400 pixels wide, that way it can be shared on a few platforms and fit on each one of them.
 It does vary slightly from platform to platform, but you can keep up with the sizes for each here.